quinngroup/python-indexedrdd/README.md

 # Python IndexedRDD

-IndexedRDD extends RDD[(K, V)] and pre-indexes the entries imposing unique keys to facilitate efficient point lookups, updates and deletion.
+IndexedRDD extends RDD[(K, V)] and pre-indexes the entries, imposing unique keys to facilitate efficient point lookups, updates and deletion.
 It:
 * hash-partitions the entries based on the keys
+* supports only long keys
-* follows a dictionary structure within wacg partition
+* follows a dictionary structure within each partition

 # Installation

-Before using IndexedRDD, take a quick look at the license and make sure you're OK with their terms.

 Since, Python IndexedRDD isn't published as a package, download the folder to a location of your choice, and run the setup.py inside.